 Forget any idea of strolling casually from temple to temple—even a bicycle tour of the vast site is exhausting.
 There are two recommended circuits to gain an overview of the temples, the shortest 17 km (11 miles) and the longest 26 km (16 miles).
 If you have just one day, stick to the short circuit, which takes in Phnom Bakheng, the south gate of Angkor Thom, Bayon, Baphuon, the Elephant Terrace and the Terrace of the Leper King, and Ta Prohm, and ends with a visit to Angkor Wat itself to catch the sunset.
 If you have two days, take the longer route—do the shorter circuit on the first day, then tackle Preah Khan, Neak Pean, East Mebon, and Pre Rup (at sunset) on Day 2.

 Bring a passport photo—you'll need one for your entrance ticket.
-Transport within the vast complex is a necessity, and most independent travelers hire a car and driver ($20–$25 per day) or tuk-tuk ($8–$12 per day), though bicycles ($3–$4 per day) are an option for those who can stand the heat and the effort, and electric bicycles and motorbikes ($7–$10) are available for those who can't.
-(The latter have caused a bit of a ruckus lately among tuk-tuk drivers: So many tourists are opting for electric bikes that it's taking business away from the local drivers.)
+Transportation within the vast complex is a necessity, and most independent travelers hire a car and driver ($20–$25 per day) or tuk-tuk ($8–$12 per day).
+Bicycles ($3–$4 per day) are an option for those who can stand the heat and the effort, and electric bicycles and motorbikes ($7–$10) are available for those who can't.
+(The latter have caused a bit of a ruckus among tuk-tuk drivers of late: so many tourists are opting for electric bikes that it's taking business away from the local drivers.)
 Consider hiring a guide to interpret the site and greatly enhance your visit; the tourism office on Pokambor Avenue (across from the Raffles Grand Hotel d'Angkor) has a list of English-speaking guides.